Biochemistry: Starting materials: the chemical elements of life

 Just six elements—carbon, hydrogen, nitrogen, oxygen, calcium and phosphorus—make up almost 99% of the mass of living cells, including those in the human body (see composition of the human body for a complete list).
 In addition to the six major elements that compose most of the human body, humans require smaller amounts of possibly 18 more.

 Biomolecules

-The 4 main classes of molecules in bio-chemistry (often called biomolecules) are carbohydrates, lipids, proteins, and nucleic acids.
+The 4 main classes of molecules in biochemistry (often called biomolecules) are carbohydrates, lipids, proteins, and nucleic acids.
 Many biological molecules are polymers: in this terminology, monomers are relatively small macromolecules that are linked together to create large macromolecules known as polymers.
 When monomers are linked together to synthesize a biological polymer, they undergo a process called dehydration synthesis.
 Different macromolecules can assemble in larger complexes, often needed for biological activity.

 Carbohydrates

 Two of the main functions of carbohydrates are energy storage and providing structure.
 One of the common sugars known as glucose is a carbohydrate, but not all carbohydrates are sugars.
 There are more carbohydrates on Earth than any other known type of biomolecule; they are used to store energy and genetic information, as well as play important roles in cell to cell interactions and communications.

 The simplest type of carbohydrate is a monosaccharide, which among other properties contains carbon, hydrogen, and oxygen, mostly in a ratio of 1:2:1 (generalized formula CnH2nOn, where n is at least 3).
 Glucose (C6H12O6) is one of the most important carbohydrates; others include fructose (C6H12O6), the sugar commonly associated with the sweet taste of fruits, and deoxyribose (C5H10O4), a component of DNA.
 A monosaccharide can switch between acyclic (open-chain) form and a cyclic form.
 The open-chain form can be turned into a ring of carbon atoms bridged by an oxygen atom created from the carbonyl group of one end and the hydroxyl group of another.
 The cyclic molecule has a hemiacetal or hemiketal group, depending on whether the linear form was an aldose or a ketose.

 In these cyclic forms, the ring usually has 5 or 6 atoms.
 These forms are called furanoses and pyranoses, respectively—by analogy with furan and pyran, the simplest compounds with the same carbon-oxygen ring (although they lack the carbon-carbon double bonds of these two molecules).
 For example, the aldohexose glucose may form a hemiacetal linkage between the hydroxyl on carbon 1 and the oxygen on carbon 4, yielding a molecule with a 5-membered ring, called glucofuranose.
 The same reaction can take place between carbons 1 and 5 to form a molecule with a 6-membered ring, called glucopyranose.
 Cyclic forms with a 7-atom ring called heptoses are rare.